 How to Rewind and Remove Film From the Nikon N70 (F70)

-Two film rewind rewind buttons need to be pressed to rewind a roll of film.
+Press the two film rewind buttons to rewind a roll of film.
 This can be done to rewind a roll of film before all the exposures have been taken.

-The Nikon N70 needs to have two CR123A batteries to be able to rewind the film.
+The Nikon N70 needs two CR123A batteries to rewind the film.

 1. Press both of the film rewind buttons on the N70.